 The City of Bend, Oregon is a great example of how a community has embraced roundabouts and public art.
 The city now has over 20 pieces of public art which the public can enjoy.
 A video of the art pieces can be viewed here https://www.youtube.com/watch?v=0SrCExwSI_E Roundabout art had mixed reviews in the beginning in Bend, but now the community supports and embraces the art so much they have developed their own Roundabout Art Route Tour.
 In 2005, Americans for the Arts honored these sculptures as being among the most innovative approaches to public art in the country.

 Roundabout Art in Lafayette

 The Lafayette City Council approved funds for public art in the roundabout in November of 2016.
 On March 1, 2017, the City's Public Art Committee, made up of volunteers with expertise in art, reviewed proposals from four artists and selected two artists as finalists.
-The proposals will be on display in the Lafayette Library and Learning Center, Homework Room, for two weeks starting March 13th.
-The Public Art Committee will convene again on April 12th to make a recommendation to the City Council.
-The City Council will consider the committee's recommendation at a public meeting on May 8, 2017.
-The cost of the public art piece is $125,000.
+After a public review period, the City Council selected David Mudgett's "Resolve," a corten steel structure made of eight large dodecahedrons balanced atop each other.
+The expected installation date is mid February, 2018.